 In reality, this just isn’t the case.
 Personality has always been and will always be context dependent.

 No one acts and responds to things in the same mannerism all the time - when my younger brother deliberately winds me up I am quick to lose my temper and retaliate quickly, but would I ever act that way to my boss?
 Absolutely not.
-Just the same way as I will appear far more extroverted and bubbly after 8 hours sleep and a nice cup of coffee than I would after 2 hours sleep and no coffee.
+Just the same way as I will appear far more extroverted and bubbly after 8 hours of sleep and a nice cup of coffee than I would after 2 hours of sleep and no coffee.

-Just because two people are both ‘conscientious’ this does not mean that they are the same, in fact they’re probably completely different in every other aspect of their life, except for the fact that their both conscientious; yet, on paper, they seem to be remarkably similar.
+Just because two people are both ‘conscientious’ this does not mean that they are the same, in fact, they’re probably completely different in every other aspect of their life, except for the fact that their both conscientious; yet, on paper, they seem to be remarkably similar.